Shebelle River: Modern period

+According to Thomas Wakefield, who visited the region, the river was also known as the "Adari River".
 The source of the Shebelle River is cultivated by the Arsi Oromo, Sidamo and mostly Somalis, respectively.
 It is surrounded by a sacred enclosure wooded with juniper trees, which as of 1951 was under the protection of a Muslim member of the Arsi.

 In 1989, with the help of Soviet engineers, the Melka Wakena dam was built on the upper reaches of the Shebelle River in the Bale Mountains.
 Producing 153 megawatts, this dam is Ethiopia’s largest hydroelectric generator.

 The recent history of the Shabelle is marked by frequent destructive flash floods.
 The Shabelle is said to have flooded every other year prior to the 1960s; that decade had only two devastating floods, the hidigsayley in 1965, and the soogudud in 1966.
 In the 1970s, the most devastating flood was the kabahay of 1978.
 In 1996, floods devastated three woredas in Ethiopia.
 On 23 October 1999, the river unexpectedly flooded in the middle of the night, destroying homes and crops in 14 out of the 117 kebeles in Kelafo woreda, as well as 29 of the 46 kebeles in neighboring Mustahil woreda.
 According to the local authorities, 34 people and an estimated 750 livestock died, with 70,000 affected by the floods and in need of assistance.
-Two more recent floods were the dawdle in 2003, when about 100 livestock and 119 people were washed away, and the flood of April 2005, when about 30,000 persons were surrounded by floodwaters and 2000 camels and 4000 shoats were washed away by the floods; some locals consider this the worst flood in 40 years.
+Two more recent floods were the dawdle in 2003, when about 100 livestock and 119 people were washed away, and the flood of April 2005, when about 30,000 persons were surrounded by floodwaters and 2,000 camels and 4,000 shoats were washed away by the floods; some locals consider this the worst flood in 40 years.